 Why Don’t PBS Stars Wild Kratts Have a Fanmail Address?

-This has become one of my most popular posts of the last year, demonstrating (I think) how well-served the Wild Kratts would be by an easily accessible fanmail address.
+This has become one of my most popular posts of the last few years, demonstrating (I think) how well-served the Wild Kratts would be by an easily accessible fanmail address.
 Here’s a few of the emails I’ve gotten mistakenly addressed to Martin and Chris.

 dear, chriss kratt I hope i spelled your name right.
 My name is (deleted) i am your bigist fan.if you dont mind would you send me a pick of you an a augograph on it. by the way i am 10 years old.aer crecher power suits real. if you can send a pick end it to (deleted).